florez-alberto/mock-fastq-generator/README.md

 ![figure_1](./img/smooth_curve_example.png)

-*Figure 1: Smooth noisy phred score of a sample sequence.
-On a sample sequence with 500 bases, the value in the Y axis represents the phred score and the X axis is the position of the sequence (Index).
-The phred scores outside of the theresholds were clipped and substituted for their limit values.*
+*Figure 1: Smooth noisy Phred scores of a sample sequence with 500 bases.
+The value on the Y-axis represents the Phred score, and the X-axis denotes the position of the sequence (Index).
+Phred scores outside of the thresholds were clipped and substituted with their limit values.*

 ## Usage